-In 2017, USAID Oceans awarded grants to two organizations to support the development and implementation of the Philippines and Indonesian learning site electronic catch documentation and traceability systems.
+In 2017 (year two of the project), USAID Oceans awarded grants to two organizations to support the development and implementation of the Philippines and Indonesian learning site electronic catch documentation and traceability (eCDT) systems.
 Each grantee has worked to support local government and industry partners to advance system implementation and piloting.

 Masyarakat dan Perikanan, Indonesia (MDPI) was established as an independent foundation to provide on-going care for the conservation of fisheries resources and ecosystems of Indonesia and the region.
 MDPI supports the development of the fishing communities and supply chains through programs, which support economic improvements and social stability for people.
 In August 2017, MDPI was awarded a grant by USAID Oceans for the “Initial Pilot Trialing of Catch Documentation and Traceability Systems for Small-scale Fisheries in Bitung, Indonesia.”
 MDPI’s work under this grant focuses on strengthening fisheries management by coordinating with national and provincial governments and industry stakeholders to implement and test the learning site eCDT system, while also supporting MDPI’s mission of empowering small-scale fishing communities to achieve sustainability by harnessing market forces.